Sample FAQ: Nipple shields

 There are a range of opinions on when and how to use nipple shields, which can make their use frustrating.

 Our clinic estimates that about 60% to 70% of babies can breastfeed using a nipple shield.
 Their ability becomes evident the first few times it is tried.
-If a baby cannot latch onto a nipple shield in the first few days of trying or is always hungry after using one is unlikely to learn to do so unless the baby is premature.
+The problems of a baby who cannot latch onto the nipple shield in the first few days of trying or is always hungry after using a nipple shield are unlikely to go away unless the baby is premature.

 If a baby is not offered the nipple shield as a newborn, it is less likely the baby will be able to use it.
 This makes using a nipple shield less helpful for breastfeeding strikes and breast reluctance, as these typically happen in older babies.
 Mothers of these babies can offer the nipple shield once or twice each day and see if the baby has learned to use it.
 Offering it more often can waste a mother's valuable time.

 Chertok IR.
 Reexamination of ultra-thin nipple shield use, infant growth and maternal satisfaction.
 J Clin Nurs.
 2009 Nov;18(21):2949-55